Step 5. Specify Amazon S3 Bucket

 Consider the following:

-- [Applies only if you choose to create an archive repository] When you create an archive repository, backups are stored in a secure, durable and low-cost S3 Glacier Flexible Retrieval storage class by default.
+- [Applies only if you choose to create an archive backup repository] When you create an archive backup repository, backups are stored in a secure, durable and low-cost S3 Glacier Flexible Retrieval storage class by default.
 To store backups in the lowest-cost S3 Glacier Deep Archive storage class that you plan to access once or twice a year, select the Use the Deep Archive storage class check box.
 Note that after the repository is created, you will be unable to change the selected storage class.

-When you create an archive repository, Veeam Backup for AWS does not create any S3 Glacier vaults in Amazon S3.
+When you create an archive backup repository, Veeam Backup for AWS does not create any S3 Glacier vaults in Amazon S3.
 Instead, it assigns the selected storage class (S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive) to backups stored in the repository.
 That is why the archived backups remain in Amazon S3 and cannot be accessed directly through the Amazon S3 Glacier service.